hpfem/hermes/doc/src/hermes2d/P01-linear/03-poisson.rst

 (generated, for example, by a DC electric current).
 The temperature on the boundary is fixed.
 We will learn how to:

- * Define a weak formulation,
+ * Define a weak formulation.
- * initialize matrix solver,
+ * Initialize matrix solver.
- * assemble and solve the matrix system,
+ * Solve the discrete problem.
- * output the solution and element orders in VTK format (to be visualized, e.g., using Paraview),
+ * Output the solution and element orders in VTK format (to be visualized, e.g., using Paraview).
- * visualize the solution using Hermes' native OpenGL-based functionality.
+ * Visualize the solution using Hermes' native OpenGL-based functionality.

 Model problem
 ~~~~~~~~~~~~~